Helping seniors remain independent in the 18 counties of northwest Kansas

 Programs on medication management and the benefits of preventative health services are presented at local senior centers throughout northwest Kansas.
 If you would like to set an appointment for a presentation please call us at 1-800-432-7422.

 Becoming a caregiver may be one of the most important roles you will undertake in your lifetime.
 It is neither a role in which most of us are prepared, nor is it an easy role.
 The caregiver program is designed to help the caregivers.
 A caregiver is anyone who is an unpaid provider for an older adult.
-The caregiver program provides assistance with information, support groups, respite care and supplemental services.
+The caregiver program provides assistance with information, respite care and supplemental services.
 The caregiver program is also designed to assist grandparents raising their grandchildren.
 Please call 1-800-432-7422 for more information on eligibility and services.